EzerTech/odin-recipes/README.md

 # odin-recipes
 This is first my project <!-- using html only-->
 I would be using a few elements though
-My website would contain lists <!-- ordered and unordered>. images and hyperlinks Created hyperlinks which linked to specific recipe webpage
+My website would contain lists <!-- ordered and unordered-->. images and hyperlinks Created hyperlinks which linked to specific recipe webpage